 When you get your kids involved with the cooking process, everything just seems to taste better to them.
 They'll really get excited to eat it if they helped create it.
 Use this principle and have them come up with their own fruit smoothies.

-Offer a wide selection of fresh or frozen fruit to choose from, as well as some low-sugar yogurt, real fruit juice or milk.
-Allow them to pick and choose what they like, and then place one scoop of protein powder in at the end.
+Offer a wide selection of fresh or frozen fruit to choose from, as well as some low-sugar yogurt, real fruit juice, or milk.
+Allow them to pick and choose what they like, then place one scoop of whey protein in at the end.
 With all the other ingredients in there, they likely won't even notice the protein powder.

 Chocolate milk is slightly higher in total sugar content, but if your kids drink it after they've been active, this is perfectly fine since the carbohydrates will get used by their just-worked muscles.

 Getting your kids off the sugary cereals they love so much at breakfast time is going to be one challenge that you face on a regular basis.
-It's far better from them, nutritionally speaking, to choose a whole-grain cold cereal or even better yet, oatmeal.
+It's far better for them, in terms of nutrition, to choose a whole-grain cold cereal or even better yet, oatmeal.

-Once it's prepared and the protein powder is mixed in, then consider a few other flavor additions such as cinnamon, sugar-free maple syrup, fresh blueberries, raspberries or a sliced banana.
+Once it's prepared and the protein powder is mixed in, consider a few other flavor additions such as cinnamon, sugar-free maple syrup, fresh blueberries, raspberries, or a sliced banana.

-If your kids like the choco-peanut butter banana combo, prepare the oatmeal and stir in half a scoop of chocolate protein powder along with one tablespoon of peanut butter, and then slice a banana over the top.
+If your kids like the choco-peanut butter banana combo, prepare the oatmeal and stir in half a scoop of chocolate whey protein along with one tablespoon of peanut butter, then slice a banana over the top.
 This will contain a perfect balance of carbohydrates, proteins, and healthy fats.

 Finally, if you have kids who love having fruit as a snack, this is a perfect opportunity to boost their protein intake.

-Mix up a fruit-flavored, protein-packed dip by combining half a cup of light Cool Whip topping with half a cup of fruit flavored yogurt and a tablespoon or two of their favorite fruit-flavored juice.
+Mix up a fruit-flavored, protein-packed dip by combining half a cup of light whipped topping with half a cup of fruit-flavored yogurt and a tablespoon or two of their favorite fruit-flavored juice.

 Sneaking more protein into your child's diet doesn't have to be a challenge if you keep a few simple strategies in mind and are willing to get a little creative.

-As your kids reach the teenage years, especially young males, you'll find they may even want to start taking protein powder regularly if they're already showing an interest in weight lifting and building lean muscle mass.
+As your kids reach the teenage years, you'll find they may even want to start taking whey protein regularly if they're already showing an interest in weightlifting and building lean muscle mass.